prashantchanne12/Spam-Email-Classifier-Flask-Website/README.md

 # Spam-Email-Classifier-Flask-Website

-Flask website created using Machine learning model that predicts whether the email is spam or not.
+Flask website created using Machine learning model which predicts whether the email is spam or not.

 ---